 The Board of Directors is accountable to its shareholders for the Company's financial statements as well as the financial information as shown in the annual disclosure.
 The Board of Directors is satisfied that the Company's financial statements are prudently prepared in accordance with generally accepted accounting principles and are independently reviewed by the external auditors every quarter with a full audit performed at year-end.
 Additionally, the Audit, Risk and Corporate Governance Committee has been tasked to independently review the Company's financial report and internal control practices directly with the auditors.
-All in the accompanying notes.
+All pertinent information relating to the financial statements is clearly and completely disclosed in the accompanying notes.

-Details are described under the heading "Internal Control" and under the heading "Opinion of the Board of Directors on the Company's Internal Control" and the "Board of Directors' Responsibility for the Company's Financial Statements" in the Company's 56-1 One Report
+Details are described under the heading "Internal Control" and under the heading "Opinion of the Board of Directors on the Company's Internal Control" and the "Board of Directors' Responsibility for the Company's Financial Statements" in the Company's 56-1 One Report.